qmk/qmk_firmware/users/ericgebhart/readme.md

   * Multiple base layers to choose from.
   * Several variations of function layers to choose from
   * Miryoku layers, thumbs and mods if desired
+  * Miryoku hands down gold config can be swapped with config.h
   * Navigation and mouse layers
   * A selection of symbol, keypads, and other layers.
   * Regular and Beakl keypad and number rows